 Hello!
 My name is Gabi.
 I am a PhD student at McGill / Mila, working under the supervision of Professor David Rolnick to investigate ways in which machine learning can help fight climate change.
-This includes working with Professor Hannah Kerner at NASA Harvest.
+This includes working with Professor Hannah Kerner at NASA Harvest and with Ai2’s Earth System Team.

 Land use is one of the most important environmental issues, and agriculture is the main driver of land use.
 My research seeks to better understand the Earth’s landcover using remote sensing data, with a focus on improving the machine learning algorithms used to make large scale agricultural landcover maps.